abdulmalik0602/abdulmalik0602/README.md

 # 👋 Hi there, I'm Abdul Malik
+_🖤✨ “From Stack to Strategy, I own it.” ✨🖤_

 🎯 A driven and passionate **Full Stack Developer** with 1.5+ years of hands-on experience in building scalable, secure, and modern web and mobile applications.